-The New York State Health Department is in the process of developing a Source Water Assessment Report for select surface drinking water sources in the state.
-When a report for our source is completed, we will review and provide a summary.
-If the report becomes available in 2020, a summary will be posted on our website and provided in next year's Annual Drinking Water Quality Report.
+The New York State Department of Environemental Conservation is in the process of developing a Source Water Protection Program for Cornell's surface drinking water source.
+A review and summary will be posted on our website and provided in next year's Annual Drinking Water Quality Report.